JorgoPapapostolu/JorgoPapapostolu/readme.md

 - 🌱 I love to learn new technologies to be a better developer

+- 🌱 Actually working at Zollner Elektronik AG as a Software Developer SAP BTP/SAP Fiori

 - ❓ Ask me everything you want